 Entertainment systems, speakers, and a TV are all great ways to spice up a party.
 Elements such as ceiling fans and lighting are essential.
 If you have a pool, be sure to have towels that are easily accessible, as well as pool toys and games, sunscreen, and other poolside essentials.

 There’s nothing more unwelcoming than bugs and pests at an outdoor gathering.
-To help prevent a pesky invasion, make sure there isn’t any standing water near your entertainment and eating areas.
+To help prevent a pesky invasion, ensure there isn’t any standing water near your entertainment and eating areas.
 Set out citronella candles and torches, run fans, use a pest control device, or even hang curtains or netting.

 Stocking The Outdoor Kitchen and Bar

-For your outdoor kitchen and bar area to be efficient, they have to be properly stocked and ready for your guests.
-Keep a variety of drinks stocked at your bar, but don’t go overboard.
-You most likely know what you and your friends will want to drink, so plan accordingly.
-Be sure you have the proper tools, utensils on hand.
-And don’t forget the extras such as shaker bottles, bottle openers, salt, and lemons and limes.
+To ensure efficiency, you must properly stock and prepare your outdoor kitchen and bar area for your guests.
+Keep a variety of drinks on hand, but don’t go overboard.
+You most likely know what you and your friends want to drink, so plan accordingly.
+Be sure you have the proper tools and utensils.
+And don’t forget the extras, such as shaker bottles, bottle openers, salt, and lemons and limes.

 When it comes to your kitchen, look at what your space has to offer and stock up with the essentials.
-Grilling tools such as tongs, forks, skewers, grill basket, a meat thermometer, and grill brush are a must.
-Plates, cups, napkins, utensils, serving pieces and your favorite food prep tools ensure you can serve up a great meal for your guests in no time.
-Your favorite seasonings and condiments are always great to keep on hand.
-Paper towels and a trash can are also essential for quick and easy cleanup.
+Grilling tools such as tongs, forks, skewers, a grill basket, a meat thermometer, and a grill brush are necessary.
+Plates, cups, napkins, utensils, serving pieces, and your favorite food-prep tools ensure you can serve a great meal for your guests in no time.
+Your favorite seasonings and condiments are always useful to have on hand.
+Paper towels and a trash can are essential for quick and easy cleanup.

 Cleaning and Maintenance

-Before you invite guests over, cleaning and maintenance is a must.
+Before you invite guests over, cleaning and maintenance are a must.
 Check for any areas that have storm or weather damage.
-Look for missing stones or tiles, or cracked mortar or grout and repair as needed.
+Look for missing stones, tiles, or cracked mortar or grout, and repair as needed.
 Check water and gas lines for proper operation before turning them on.
-Decks and patios can be power washed, stained or painted, and sealed when necessary.
+You can power wash, stain or paint, and seal decks and patios when necessary.

-Furniture, cushions, and pillows should be thoroughly washed before use.
-Remove any covers and throw them in your washing machine if you are able to do so.
-If not, wipe them down as best as you can so that your guests aren’t sitting on dusty, dirty furniture.
+Thoroughly wash furniture, cushions, and pillows before use.
+Remove any covers and throw them in your washing machine if possible.
+If not, wipe them down as best as possible so your guests aren’t sitting on dusty, dirty furniture.
 Be sure to use a cleaner that is appropriate for the type of furniture you have.
-If you aren’t sure, follow the manufacturer’s cleaning recommendations.
+If you need more clarification, follow the manufacturer’s cleaning recommendations.
 Whenever you’re not using it, furniture and décor can be moved to an indoor storage area, like a shed or garage, to prevent further weathering and damage.

-An amazing outdoor entertainment area is a great way to gather and socialize with friends and family.
+A fantastic outdoor entertainment area is a great way to gather and socialize with friends and family.
 It also adds value to your home and brings fun and joy to your life.
-The next time you’re planning an outdoor gathering, use these helpful tips to get you ahead of the game.
+The next time you plan an outdoor gathering, use these helpful tips to get you ahead of the game.